The Bodyguard (soundtrack): Legacy and accolades

-Both The Bodyguard soundtrack and its singles received many accolades following its release.
-At the 65th Academy Awards in 1993, both "I Have Nothing" and "Run to You" received nominations for Best Original Song for its songwriters.
-At the 36th Annual Grammy Awards, Houston received four nominations and won three, including Best Female Pop Vocal Performance and Record of the Year for "I Will Always Love You", while winning the Album of the Year for The Bodyguard, which made Houston just the second black female artist in Grammy history to win the coveted award.
-At the 1994 American Music Awards, Houston won a staggering seven awards for the soundtrack including Favorite Pop/Rock Album, an additional eighth American Music Award for Award of Merit earned Houston a record for the most American Music Awards won by a woman, tying overall with Michael Jackson.
-Houston received 11 Billboard Music Awards in 1993, including Top Billboard 200 Album for The Bodyguard.
-Internationally, Houston won five World Music Awards, six Japan Gold Disc Awards, a Juno Award for International Album of the Year and a Brit Award for Soundtrack/Cast Recording.
+Impact

+The film and its accompanying soundtrack changed the direction of Houston's career.
+Though already a well-established superstar by the time of its release, the film and its soundtrack cemented her as a global megastar.
+Gail Mitchell, Billboard senior correspondent, stated, "plain and simple, The Bodyguards unparalleled success cemented Whitney Houston's status in the firmament of iconic female singers," adding that the film sparked Houston's "second career as an actress — a transition that only a few singers have seamlessly accomplished."
+British biographer Richard Seal in his book on Houston, One Moment in Time: The Life of Whitney Houston, wrote that she "entered and seemingly effortlessly succeeded in that notorious graveyard for rock star legends, the film business" following the success of the film.
+The Bodyguard spent 42 weeks inside the top ten of the Billboard 200, the fifth most weeks a soundtrack album has spent inside the top ten in chart history.

 In later years, the soundtrack has been regarded as one of the best albums of all time.
 The Ringer ranked it the seventh best movie soundtrack of the past 50 years in 2021.
 On Pitchfork's 2022 list of its 150 Greatest Albums of the 1990s, the Houston soundtrack was listed at number 147, crediting Houston for influencing future stars such as Christina Aguilera and Ariana Grande.
 In 2023, the A.V.
 Club listed it as the 12th best movie soundtrack of all time.
 That same year, Cosmopolitan ranked it as the 38th best movie soundtrack of all time, while The Independent ranked it 35th place in its best top 40 film soundtracks.
 In 2024, it was listed among the 101 Greatest Soundtracks of All Time on Rolling Stone.
 A year later, in 2025, Entertainment Weekly listed it as one of the best film soundtracks of the 1990s.
+That same year, Classic Pop included the soundtrack as one of the 40 best pop soundtracks of all time.